ani2fun/system-design-guide/01-foundations/05-networking-essentials.md

 QUIC and HTTP/3 are real but unevenly deployed:

 - Major browsers and CDNs support them.
+- External web traffic now commonly uses HTTP/3 where clients and edges support it.
 - A lot of intra‑datacenter traffic still runs over TCP / HTTP/1.1 / HTTP/2.

 For interviews:

 - Knowing QUIC earns credit with performance‑minded interviewers.
-- Relying on it as the core of a design is rarely necessary.
+- Making it the core of a design is rarely necessary.

 ### Timeout tuning and retries